jezs00/pycasso/README.md

 bash <(curl https://raw.githubusercontent.com/jezs00/pycasso/main/setup.sh)
 ```
 * Take note of the proposed installation directory
+* Please note this installer has many options.
+See [Bash Install](#bash-install) to find more information on what each menu item does.
+The below instructions only advise on installing from scratch.
 * Select `Option 1` - Install/Upgrade pycasso
 * Select "Yes" to enable service on boot if that is what you want to do _(it is probably what you want to do)_
 * (Optional) If you want to use pijuice, select "Yes" to install PiJuice